auroraanna/aaura-w3-strawb/markdown/art/obama-prism/index.md

 Yes, this is a meme.

-Created using Blender and a high-resolution photo of Obama's face which was projected onto the sides ob the pyramid.
+Created using Blender and a high-resolution photo of Obama's face which was projected onto the sides of the pyramid.